 “There is a wonderful sense of joy, purpose and fun at Pennthorpe yet our children are pushed and challenged here; they have high expectations for how they are meant to be as a Pennthorpe pupil,” explained Headmistress Alexia Bolton.
 “It is that sense of joy and purpose, which go hand in hand, that enables us to achieve exceptional outcomes.

 “Pennthorpe is a school with a rich legacy.
 Former pupils love returning and speak with enthusiasm and passion about their time here, the happy memories they have and the friendships they made.”

 Whilst from the outside Pennthorpe appears to occupy a small, village location, the school has a fabulous 15 acres of outdoor space available to pupils.
 A footpath leads to the sports pitches – a vast green open space with picturesque rural views, complete with cricket pavilion and netball and tennis courts.
 A unique, larger-than- life-sized carved wizard casts his spell over climbing frames, an amazing tree house and sports facilities that sit next to the school’s own mature woodland, used extensively for both learning and play.
 This tranquil, calming space is a hidden gem.

 Pennthorpe has its origins in South East London in 1930 and moved to its current site in 1948.
-Mr Jones is only the sixth head, testament to the school’s stability and wonderful atmosphere and ethos.
+Mrs Bolton is only the seventh head, testament to the school’s stability and wonderful atmosphere and ethos.